UPDATE: Swedish Law and Legal Materials

-Sweden’s international agreements are published in the Swedish Treaties Series, Sveriges internationella överenskommelser (SÖ).
-The series is available online on the website of the Swedish Government (1994- ).
+Sweden's international agreements are published in the Swedish Treaties Series, Sveriges internationella överenskommelser (SÖ).
+The series is available online on the website of the Swedish Government.
 International agreements need to be incorporated into national law.
 For example, the European Convention on Human Rights has been incorporated through Swedish legislation in 1994 (SFS 1994:1219) and is frequently referred to in the national courts.

 There are four main sources of Swedish law: legislation, preparatory legislative materials, case law and literature.
 The legislation is the primary source, while the other three are used to interpret the law in a specific case.
-The importance of preparatory documents in interpreting the law is unique for Sweden.
-However, as the law grows older more importance is attributed to the case law from the supreme courts.
+Preparatory documents are of great importance in interpreting the law in Sweden, as in other Nordic countries.
+However, as the law grows older, more importance is attributed to the case law from the supreme courts.

 Acts and ordinances are published in The Swedish Code of Statutes since 1825.
 The Swedish title is "Svensk författningssamling (SFS)".
 The statutes are cumulated in annual volumes with a keyword index.
 An index to statutes in force is published regularly by the title: "Register över gällande SFS-författningar".

-A comprehensive one-volume edition of Swedish laws entitled “Sveriges Rikes Lag” is published annually by Norstedts Juridik.
-Another one-volume set is “Sveriges lagar” published annually by Karnov Group (formerly Thomson Reuters).
+A comprehensive one-volume edition of Swedish laws entitled "Sveriges Rikes Lag" is published annually by Wolters Kluwer.
+Another one-volume set is "Sveriges lag" published annually by Studentlitteratur.

-There are also some printed collections of Swedish legislation translated into English, for example Swedish land and cadastral legislation (1998) and Swedish commercial legislation (loose-leaf and online in the subscription service Zeteo, Wolters Kluwer).
+There are also a few printed collections of Swedish legislation translated into English, for example, Swedish commercial legislation (loose-leaf and online in the subscription service Zeteo, Wolters Kluwer).

 A summary (in Swedish) of the preparatory documents for a particular law can be found in the law journal Nytt juridiskt arkiv, part II (1876-), which covers a selection of important laws.
 The Government bill (proposition) is the most important preparatory document when interpreting the law.
 However, if the parliament has had a different opinion on some point in their report, the government bill is overruled in this part.